bbspearo12/Hedwig/README.md

 # Hedwig

 Hedwig is a Java based webapp.
 It collects, analyzes and archives alerts sent by Netapp devices.
-More documentation to follow soon.
+More documentation will follow soon.

 ## Development